Advisory group for Economic Affairs

 With our detailed knowledge of the deep subsurface, we provide insight into the local potential for geothermal energy.
 In this context, we also look at locations outside the area of gas exploration and extraction.
 We participate in programmes to boost knowledge about the potential for new geothermal locations.

-In increasing numbers of municipalities in the Netherlands, there are parties working to start up geothermal energy projects: around a third of the more than 350 municipalities have dealt with applications for permits.
-We advise local and regional governments and the Ministry of Economic Affairs and Climate Policy on granting permits.
+In an increasing number of municipalities in the Netherlands, parties are working on launching geothermal energy projects: approximately one-third of the more than 350 municipalities have dealt with permit applications under the Mining Act.
+We advise local and regional authorities as well as the Ministry of KGG on the issuance of these mining permits.

+TNO AGE advises on and conducts research into geothermal energy, where heat is extracted from the ground at a depth of approximately 3 km.
+TNO AGE does not work on enhanced geothermal systems (EGS) or seasonal thermal energy storage (STES).
 Read more about geothermal energy on the NLOG website.

-TNO AGE does research on geothermal energy, which involves drawing heat from the subsurface at a depth of around 3 km.
-TNO AGE does not work on enhanced geothermal systems (EGS) or seasonal thermal energy storage (STES)

 Effects of mining